iDineshRoy/nepal-sub-divisions/README.md

 # Contributing
-PRs are welcomed.
-Please, let me know if you have any suggestions or find any bugs.
+Pull requests are welcome!
+Please feel free to reach out if you have any suggestions or encounter any bugs.

 ## License